marxin/texi2rst-generated/sphinx/gccint/support-for-nested-functions.rst

   code to copy the trampoline into place would be larger than the code to generate it on the spot.

-.. macro:: TRAMPOLINE_SECTION
+.. c:macro:: TRAMPOLINE_SECTION

   Return the section into which the trampoline template is to be placed (see :ref:`sections`).
 The default value is ``readonly_data_section``.

-.. macro:: TRAMPOLINE_SIZE
+.. c:macro:: TRAMPOLINE_SIZE

   A C expression for the size in bytes of the trampoline, as an integer.

-.. macro:: TRAMPOLINE_ALIGNMENT
+.. c:macro:: TRAMPOLINE_ALIGNMENT

   Alignment required for trampolines, in bits.